How Do You Fix Infections INSIDE a Tooth?

 Without the root canal, the tooth is a goner.
 So are you comparing the strength of the root canal tooth to that same tooth if left alone with its infection, OR are you comparing it to a healthy tooth that never had an infection?

-When a tooth is badly infected, keeping it requires a root canal.
+When a tooth is badly infected, keeping it requires a root canal treatment.
 Compared to an infected tooth or no tooth at all, a root canal tooth is strong and functional and can stay healthy for years.
 Compared to a healthy natural tooth, yes, root canal teeth fracture more easily.

-Just like other natural teeth, root canal teeth need to be kept clean, and the filling or crown that seals the root canal needs to be carefully maintained to prevent future infections.
+Just like other natural teeth, root canal treated teeth need to be kept clean, and the filling or crown that seals the root canal needs to be carefully maintained to prevent future infections.
 Remember, the tooth can still decay and get re-infected.
-The fact that it has been root canaled once doesn’t mean that it cannot get infected again if bacteria gain access through a chip, wear spot, or poor hygiene.
+The fact that it has been treate once doesn?t mean that it cannot get infected again if bacteria gain access again.

 - You keep your natural tooth.